dejlek/gid/README.md

 For example, the Gio.File interface would have `File`, `FileT`, and `FileIfaceProxy` modules.
-The first one defines the interface and static methods, the second defines a mixin template that contains method implementations which is mixed into objects implementing the interface, and the third defines an interface proxy wrapper object that is used when an unknown C GObject with an unknown type is cast as the interface.
+The first one defines the interface and static methods, the second defines a mixin template that contains method implementations which is mixed into objects implementing the interface, and the third defines an interface proxy wrapper object that is used when a C GObject with an unknown type is cast as the interface.

 ## Boxed Types